 The school covers The Foundation Stage, Key Stage One and Key Stage Two, that is from ages 4 to 11.
 We currently have 202 children on roll .

 The School Day

 All pupils should be in the playground ready to be received by their teachers at 8.40am.
 Registration starts at 8.45am and closes at 8.50am, any child arriving after this time but before 9.00am will receive a late mark.
 A child arriving after 9.00am will be marked as an unauthorised absence.
-Lunchtime for Foundation and Key Stage One classes is from 12.00pm to 1.00pm and for Key Stage Two classes from 12.15pm to 1.15pm.
+Lunchtime for Reception is from 11.45am until 1.00pm.
+For Years 1 and 2 lunchtime is from 11.55am until to 1.00pm and for Years 3 to 6 from 12.15pm until 1.15pm.
 The school day ends at 3.10pm.

 Attendance and Punctuality

 Having a good education gives your child the best possible start in life.
 If your child does not attend school regularly, he or she will miss essential learning experiences across the curriculum.

 If your child is ill please contact the School Office on (01992) 715567 on the first day of absence.

 All children should arrive in good time for the start of their morning lessons.
 Lateness is unsettling for your child and causes disruption to their class.

 The welfare and safety of children who attend Upshire School is our paramount concern.
 All staff, governors and volunteers work hard to ensure that our school provides a safe, caring, positive and stimulating environment for all pupils.
 This includes a duty to promote the social, physical and moral development of each individual child. regardless of age, gender, race, culture or disability.